Google my Business sits here on Google:

 How To Set Up A Google My Business Account

-Fifth, Agree to send a postcard with a verification number to your business address.
-Once this postcard arrives at your address you need to head to google.com/verifymybusiness and enter the verification number on your post card.
+- To verify your listing and start adding photos of your work, you need to agree to Google sending a postcard with a verification number to your business address.
+Once this postcard arrives at your address you need to head to google.com/verifymybusiness and enter the verification number on your postcard.

 How Do You Rank Well on Google My Business?